bdsim-collaboration/pymadx/docs/source/installation.rst

 Requirements
 ------------

  * pymadx is developed exclusively for Python 3.
-3.7 is the minimum version.
+Version 3.7 is the minimum version.

+ * matplotlib
- * Matplotlib
+ * numpy
- * Numpy
+ * tabulate

+These are installed automatically with pip.

 Installation
 ------------